FolkComputer/folk/README.md

 - ~~web stops working after a while~~
 - **marching ants animation**
 - ~~blinking of outlines~~
+  - still some blinking, need to adjust metastable timing
 - ~~sticking of outlines~~
 - is stealing too frequent? are we spending most of our time trying to steal?
+- incremental tag detector
+- 60Hz camera
+- ports
+  - keyboard/editor port
+  - points-up port
+  - calibration process
+- infinite loop or one-lane syntax? `one-at-a-time`
+- Hold! with explicit version number?